jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

     ## # ℹ Use `print(n = ...)` to see more rows

 I’d then like to look into associated counts of appearance of each disorder name.
-When I cross-checked with the original dataset table view, I’ve noted that the number of appearance of each disorder name is linked to the number of preferred HPO phenotype terms of each of these disorder types.
+When I cross-checked with the dataset table view, I’ve noted that the number of appearance of each disorder name is linked to the number of preferred HPO phenotype terms of each of these disorder types.

 ``` r
 df2 <- df_freq_ob %>% count(`Disorder name`)